Dung midden: Rhinoceros

-Dung-midden production is also observed in the White and Black rhinoceroses.
+Dung-midden production is also observed in the white and black rhinoceroses.
 The middens are shown to provide cues as to the age, sex, and reproductive health of the producer.
 Some of the middens can be 65 feet across.
 Dung beetles are frequently found in these middens and lay their eggs within the mounds.
 Their presence and activity in the middens also aid in pest and parasite control.
 Unlike the hippopotamus, rhino dung middens are shared between individuals that are not necessarily related.

 White rhino middens are distinguished by a black color and a primarily grass composition whereas black rhino middens tend to be brown and contain more twigs and branches, a product of the distinct diets.

-Black Garden Ants
+Black garden ants

-Midden formation in insects was first observed in Black Garden Ants, Lasius niger.
+Midden formation in insects was first observed in black garden ants, Lasius niger.
 The middens created by the ants are called "kitchen middens" and are composed of food scraps, ant corpses, and other detritus.
-A reason for the behavior has yet to be determined though it is thought to serve as a feeding ground for larvae.

 Lemurs

-The Dry Bush Weasel Lemur and Southern Gentle Lemur are known to construct middens.
+The dry bush weasel lemur and southern gentle lemur are known to construct middens.
 It is thought that these act primarily as communal latrines and communication tools, signaling dominance and other social cues, for families spread over large tracts of land.